Adaptive Feature Abstraction for Translating Video to Text: Experiments

 \subsection{Qualitative Results}

-Following \citet{Attend}, we visualize the attention components learned by our model on Youtube2Text in Figure \ref{fig:vis_att}.
-As can be seen from Figure \ref{fig:vis_att}, the spatiotemporal attention aligns the objects in the video well with the corresponding words.
-In addition, the abstraction-level attention tends to focus on low level features when the model will generate a noun and high level features when an article or a preposition is to be generated.
-More results are provided in Appendix \ref{sec:att_result}.
+Following~\cite{Attend}, we visualize the attention components learned by our model on Youtube2Text.
+As observed from Figure \ref{fig:vis_att}, the spatiotemporal attention aligns the objects in the video well with the corresponding words.
+In addition, the abstraction-level attention tends to focusing on low level features when the model generates a noun and high level features when an article or a preposition is being generated.
+More results are provided in Appendix.
 Examples of generated captions from unseen videos on Youtube2Text are shown in Figure \ref{fig:gen_cap}.
-We find the results with abstraction-layer attention (indicated as ``soft attention" or `` hard attention") is generally equal to or better than the best results, compared to those only taking a certain convolutional-layer feature (indicated as ``Pool2" \etc) .
-It demonstrates the effectiveness of our abstraction layer attention.
-More results are provided in Appendix \ref{sec:cap_result} and http://www.cs.toronto.edu/pub/cuty/videocaption/.
+We find the results with abstraction-layer attention (indicated as ``soft attention" or `` hard attention") is generally equal to or better than the best results, compared to those only taking a certain convolutional-layer feature (indicated as ``Pool2" \etc).
+This demonstrates the effectiveness of our abstraction layer attention.
+More results are provided in Appendix.